lpmi-13/phonz/README.md

 # Phonz

-this suggests academic synonyms for words in a string or text
+checks a string for vowel quality or stress exceptions

 ## Installation